Why LLM Models Use Your Content but Do Not Mention Your Brand?

 The better question is this.
 How do we make our content discoverable and safe to use when AI systems are looking for explanations?

 That is where SEO for LLMs and AI search becomes more like search engineering.
-You design content so it is easy to adopt into an answer, without triggering risk.
+You design content so it is easy to incorporate into an answer without creating risk.

 Your foundation is simple, but strict.